 Cortland is a city in Cortland County, New York, United States of America.
 Cortland is in New York’s Southern Tier region.
 As of the 2010 census, the city had a population of 19,204.
 It is the county seat of Cortland County.

-There You Have It – The Best Places To Raise A Family In New York
+There You Have It – The Best Places To Grow Up In New York

 If you’re looking for a breakdown of cities in New York ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.